Wild Caught on

 Working together to bring you the fish you love.

 Fisherfolk.
 The team at Fisherfolk is committed to providing the freshest, highest quality, natural Canadian fish and seafood while respecting the lakes and oceans.
 They are not only processing our fish but you can pass by their store to pick some up!

 The Smoke Bloke.
 Founded by Mike, who has his certificate of chef training and a love for creating smoked foods.
 Over the years he learned the basics of smoking and developed his own style of smoking foods, specializing in fish products.

 Michel Labbé.
 Michel (Mike) was the founder of Options for Homes, a Toronto based non-profit condominium developer that has built over 2,500 homes for low and mid income families.
 Currently Mike is president of Options International a social enterprise that focuses on housing and economic development in Africa and northern Canada.
-Mike provides strategic guidance and is Vice-President of First Fish.
+Mike provides strategic guidance and is President of First Fish.

 Chris Colombo.
 Chris has a background in business, government service and policy writing as well as local food hub development.
 Chris spent eight months living in Qikiqtarjuaq developing the relationships with Inuit fishermen which have made First Fish possible.
 Chris leads strategic operations and First Fish sales in the Eastern Ontario region.